CloudComputingCourse/spark-ec2-setup/README.md

 ## Other Actions

  - You may also `stop` a running cluster and `start` the stopped cluster.
 When a stopped cluster is restarted, it preserves the data stored in HDFS.
+Spot instances do not support start and stop.
  - You can also `destroy` a cluster, which terminates the instances and delete the EBS volume.